How to Handle Transpositions in Your Opening Repertoire

 - Practice pawn breaks and regroupings that repeat across lines.

-Expected outcome: After 2–3 weeks of daily drills, you recognize shared positions quickly and choose the fastest route to your target structures during games.
+Expected outcome: After 2-3 weeks of daily drills, you tend to recognise shared positions more quickly and choose a faster route to your target structures during games.

 Step 5: Maintain and Evolve Your Repertoire